 Part I - The rule-of-thirds is only one compositional principle but there are others.
 This section goes over the principles of composition in detail.
 Artists have been using these principles for centuries.
 Now you'll find out how to apply them to your food photography.
 Learn about the various patterns and symmetries that can emerge within the frame, and how to crop your images for optimal impact.

 Part III - A big part of composition for food photography is knowing where to place everything within the frame.
-This section of 42 templates will take the guesswork out of composing your scenes and allow your creativity to soar.
+This section of 42 compositional diagrams will take the guesswork out of composing your scenes and allow your creativity to soar.